 Low-E windows reflect heat and save you money

-Low E glass, E stands for emissivity, was introduced in 1979 and is now a great favorite among contractors.
-Low E glass works by reflecting heat the same during the winter and summer, using a thin metallic coating on or in the glass.
-Low-E-windows can be installed almost in all regions of the world, but the main factor is related to the building design and window position.
-As a builder, you can use them for your new projects or even in major renovations, ideally for healthcare facilities as maintaining temperatures is critical in some of these facilities.
+Low E glass (E stands for emissivity) was introduced in 1979 and is now a great favorite among contractors.
+Low E glass works by reflecting heat equally during the winter and summer, using a thin metallic coating on or in the glass.
+Low-E-windows can be installed in almost all regions of the world, but the main factor is related to the building design and window position.
+As a builder, you can use them for your new projects or even in major renovations, ideally for healthcare facilities, as maintaining temperatures is critical in some of these facilities.